jazzband/django-waffle/docs/starting/configuring.rst

     Defaults to ``dwf_%s``.

 ``WAFFLE_FLAG_MODEL``
-    The model that will be use to keep track of flags.
+    The model that will be used to keep track of flags.
 Defaults to ``waffle.Flag`` which allows user- and group-based flags.
-Can be swapped for a different Flag model that allows flagging based on other things, such as an Organization a user belongs to.
+Can be swapped for a different Flag model that allows flagging based on other relationships or properties, such as an Organization a user belongs to.
     Analogous functionality to Django's extendable User models.
     Needs to be set at the start of a project.
 Migrations do not support changing after the initial migration.